 The PowerTool has a special spooling mechanism that moves the spool as it winds so that the tether is never allowed to wrap over itself.
-This ensures that the spool diameter is kept constant no matter how much tether is pulled form the unit.
-The Tendo power and speed analyzer has no such mechanism to prevent tether over-wind.
+This ensures that the spool diameter is kept constant no matter how much tether is pulled from the unit.
+The Tendo power and speed analyzer have no such mechanism to prevent tether over-wind.

-What about errors due to angle of lift?
+What about errors due to the angle of lift?

 Many weightlifting exercises have a horizontal component to them yet most LPTs have to assume that the entire movement is vertical.
 The GymAware PowerTool measures the angle of the tether as the displacement is recorded, and then calculates the vertical component of the lift.

-Read the fact sheet here to learn more about how Angle of Lift is measured.
+Read the fact sheet here to learn more about how the Angle of Lift is measured.